forcedotcom/salesforcedx-vscode/README.md

 ## Typical workflow

+You would only do this once after you cloned the repository.

 1. Clone this repository from git.
 1. `cd` into `salesforcedx-vscode`.
+1. `npm install` to bring in all the top-level dependencies
 1. Open the project in VS Code.

 You would usually do the following each time you close/reopen VS Code:

-1. Open the Command Palette > Tasks: Run Task > Bootstrap  (this essentially runs `lerna bootstrap`).
+1. [Optional] Open the Command Palette > Tasks: Run Task > Bootstrap  (this essentially runs `lerna bootstrap`).
+This is required if you change the dependencies in any of the package.json.
 1. If you wish to build, you can invoke Command Palette > Build Task (Ctrl+Shift+B or Cmd+Shift+B on Mac).
 The errors will show in the Problems panel.
 There is a known issue with the mapping so clicking on the error won't